 This is a full day course, so please bring your own packed lunch; there are facilities for heating food.
 Tea, coffee and biscuits will be provided throughout the day.

-There is also a special offer on BSAVA Manual of Wildlife Casualties for those registering for this course.
+During April and May there is also a special offer on BSAVA Manual of Wildlife Casualties for those registering for this course.
 Use discount code ‘secretworld18’ which gives a £10 discount off the print or digital versions.